History of the Indian National Congress: Economic policy

-Foreign Policy
+Foreign policy

 Even before independence of India, the Indian National Congress had well articulated foreign policy positions.
 In the words of Rejaul Karim Laskar, a scholar of Indian foreign policy and an ideologue of Indian National Congress, "Right after the establishment of the Indian National Congress, it started articulating its views on foreign affairs.
-In its first session in 1885, the Indian National Congress deplored the annexation of upper Burma by British Indian Government."
+In its first session in 1885, the Indian National Congress deplored the annexation of upper Burma by British Indian Government ."

-Muslim Response
+Muslim response

 Many Muslim community leaders, like the prominent educationalist Syed Ahmed Khan, viewed the Congress negatively, owing to its membership being dominated by Hindus.
-Hindu community and religious leaders were also averse, seeing the Congress as supportive of Western cultural invasion.
+Hindu community and religious leaders were also averse, seeing the Congress as supportive of European cultural invasion.

 The ordinary people of India were not informed of or concerned about its existence on the whole, for Congress never attempted to address the issues of poverty, lack of health care, social oppression, and the prejudiced negligence of the people's concerns by the British government.
 The perception of bodies like the Congress was that of an elitist, then educated and wealthy people's institution.